CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ![Laptop detail](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome12.jpg)

-## Back-up your data and create a recovery for the Chrome OS (ust in case...)
+## Back-up your data and create a recovery for the Chrome OS (just in case...)

 ### You need:
 1. a drive to backup your documents;